 ---|---|

-B0012 | Left B-Pillar Sensor – Circuit High |
+B0012 | Left B-Pillar Sensor Circuit High |

-B0013 | Left B-Pillar Sensor – Circuit Low |
+B0013 | Left B-Pillar Sensor Circuit Range/Performance (Circuit Low) |

-B0015 | Right B-Pillar Sensor – Circuit High |
+B0015 | Right B-Pillar Sensor Circuit High |

-B0016 | Right B-Pillar Sensor – Circuit Low |
+B0016 | Right B-Pillar Sensor Circuit Low |

-Leveraging Pro Support and Online Forums
+Using Pro Support and Internet Forums

 - Model-specific tips